 Sending your first PGP encrypted email

 As you will see, your message interface now has a new Mailvelope icon of a pencil and paper in the top right of the body text.
-If you want to send a message with PGP encryption, hit this button, which brings you to the popup where you can enter the text you want to encrypt:
+If you want to send a message with PGP encryption, hit this button.
+This brings you to the popup where you can enter the text you want to encrypt:

 When you’ve finished typing your message, you will need to add in your recipient.
 If you haven’t already added them, then follow the steps listed under Adding contacts.

-Once you’ve added your recipient and typed out your message, you can hit the blue Encrypt button on the bottom right.
-This will return you back to the “New Message” page of your Gmail.
+Once you’ve added your recipient and typed out your message, hit the blue Encrypt button on the bottom right.
+This returns you back to the “New Message” page of your Gmail.
 Now, you will see a jumble of letters, which is the encrypted cipher text of the message you entered on the Mailvelope page:

 All you have to do is hit Send, and your first PGP encrypted message will be on its way to your recipient.
-The only way it can be accessed and read is with your recipient’s private key, which makes the whole process far more secure than normal emailing.
+The only way it can be accessed and read is with your recipient’s private key.
+This makes the whole process far more secure than normal emailing.